 - Simplified management of the deployment

-All resulting in better security and compliance.
+All resulting in better security and compliance (you can click here now to know more).
 So say farewell to the (not so good) old days of local account management on the OS itself, and to insecure file-based mechanisms of provisioning accounts to NIS, all of which gave compliance officers headaches.

 While it was possible to address this before using a similar approach, OAS4OS takes all the manual migration efforts, the guesswork and the expertise required in LDAP and PAM technologies to do this, and wraps it all up into a neat, easy to deploy package.